 I’m sure many of you just want to do one or two online courses.
 But for those of you that really want to get a full-blown education online, and spend very little (if any) money to do so, then you need to follow this strategy: generalise, then specialise.

-This will help you not only get the education you need, but also carve out a niche for yourself in the workplace, as you become seen as the ‘expert’ in your specialised field (data visualisation motion graphics).
+This will help you not only get the education you need but also carve out a niche for yourself in the workplace, as you become seen as the expert in your specialised field.

-Depending on what you want to study online, there are literally thousands of choices.
+Depending on what you want to study online, there are plenty of online courses to choose from.
 But most online course providers have just a few very popular areas.

 Here are a few that we really recommend, if they fit into your chosen fields.